AAA3A-AAA3A/AAA3A-cogs/docs/cog_runcode.rst

 About this cog
 --------------

-A cog to have roles-buttons!
+A cog to compile and run codes in some languages!
+Use `[p]setrundocs listlanguages` to get a list of all the available languages.

 --------
 Commands